vkucukcakar/sptables/README.md

 	$ chmod +x ./install.sh

-* Edit configuration files at "/etc/dtables/conf/*".
+* Edit configuration files at "/etc/sptables/conf/*".

-  At least edit "/etc/dtables/conf/iptables.conf" according to your server configuration before starting or enabling dtables.
+  At least edit "/etc/sptables/conf/iptables.conf" according to your server configuration before starting or enabling sptables.

   Add your ssh IP address to whitelist to not lock yourself out of your server.